-- Oracle

-- One database scheme with one database user is used by the DWH.

-- Microsoft SQL

-One database scheme with one database us

-- One database scheme with one database user is used by the DWH.
+- Oracle One database scheme with one database user is used by the DWH. - Microsoft SQL One database scheme with one database user is used by the DWH. - MySQL One database with one database user is used by the DWH.

-- MySQL

-One database with one database user is used by the DWH.

 F.16.1.4 Components for Email Interactions